 The Everyday Sling might just be the perfect pack for not carrying too much gear, combining comfort with Peak Design's signature modern style.

 The Nikon Z7 is the company's first full-frame mirrorless camera: a 46MP, 4K-capable machine built around a variant of the D850's BSI CMOS chip, but with the addition of on-sensor phase detection.
 It's designed to offer an experience familiar to existing Nikon DSLR shooters in a smaller, lighter camera.
 The Z7 is based around the all-new Nikon Z-mount but an adapter is available for use with existing Nikkor F-mount lenses.

-We were lucky enough to get our hands on a pre-production camera before launch and we're impressed, despite the model we used running very early firmware.
 The build quality is great and the interface is responsive, while JPEG images show pleasing color and good detail.
 From our initial impressions of image quality it also seems that the camera balances noise and detail retention well as light levels drop.

 |Pre-production sample JPEG.

 ISO 64 | 1/500 sec | F7.1 | Shot using the the Nikon Z 24-70mm F4 S lens at 51mm

 Photo by Wenmei Hill

 We see the Z7 as not only a 'D850 without a mirror', but also (perhaps more) 'a D850 with a more consistent stills/video experience and greatly improved video AF.'
 And straight out of the gate, that makes it a pretty well-rounded do-everything camera.